-When COVID19 hit, BDP looked at several options to enable employees to work from home.
-The number of software employees needed to access for working efficiently, the big size of the team, and a sense of urgency made this quite the challenge:
+When COVID-19 hit, BDP looked at several options to enable employees to work from home.
+The sense of urgency, as well as the size of their team and the software employees needed to work efficiently, made this quite the challenge:

 Due to all these concerns, BDP believed that the whole process to go remote would take at least two or three weeks of turmoil in getting ready.
 However, thanks to BDP’s IT team and Splashtop remote access solutions, it didn’t take so long.

 “Within 48 hours of announcing that staff might choose to work from home, the process was as smooth and seamless as anyone could ever have hoped for.” – Alistair Kell

 We considered other products but Splashtop offered a competitive solution that allowed enterprise level management and Multi Factor Authentication.
 Splashtop allowed us to leverage the powerful, prebuilt machines we had in place with users accessing their regular desktops.

 Alistair K., Principal and Head of Information Technology and Processes

 The Challenge: Enabling remote work when COVID-19 shut down studios

 When COVID-19 first appeared, BDP had to shut off its studios in Shanghai and Singapore for some time.
 This led BDP to consider several options for remote access and prepare ahead of time before all their offices were forced to close.

 “From a staff base of approximately 1,350 in 16 locations around the world, we already had 650 laptop users who could all connect into the BDP network using Microsoft Direct Access, allowing day-to-day working from any location,” said Alistair Kell, Principal and Head of Information Technology and Processes at BDP.